Don't Know Where to Start? You're in the Right Place.

 📵

-Offshore Drug Policy Is Absolute
+Drug Policy Is Absolute

-Random drug tests happen throughout your career.
+Random drug tests happen throughout your entire career.
 A failed test can permanently blacklist you from the industry — not just the company.
 Treat the zero-tolerance policy as a hard rule from day one.

 📈